HOW TO WELD WITH A MIG WELDER

 HOW TO SETUP MIG GAS

-2. Adjust the regulator to the correct setting, which the manual suggests around 20 PSI.
+2. Adjust the regulator to the correct setting, which the manual suggests around 20 Kg.

-3. Pull the trigger without making any contact to make sure gas and wire is flowing.
+3. Pull the MIG welding stinger (gun) trigger without making any contact to metal to make sure gas and wire flows properly.

-4. Clip any excess wire from the nozzle feed and leave about 1/2 inch out.
+4. Clip excess wire from the stinger nozzle feed and leave about 1/2 inch exposed from the nozzel.

 Adjusting PSI of MIG welding gas on regulator